Get free weekly resources from us!

 Say: Pretend your balloon is a pearl.
 There are some instructions inside your pearls.
 In our game, you’ll pop your pearl to get to the instructions.
 First read aloud “Mom’s advice” to your team, and then do the action on the slip of paper.

-Place adults with each team to help children who can’t read.
+Place adults with each team to help children with reading, as needed.
 On “go,” the first child on each team will pop a balloon, read aloud the advice, perform the action while moving to the opposite wall and back, and then tag the next team member.
 The first team to have all its players finish is the winner.

 Ask: